What are Partner Sales in Channel Partner Management?

 - Recruit Partners: Actively seek and qualify potential partners.
 Look for alignment in values and market presence.

 - Onboard Partners: Provide initial training and access to resources.
-Set up their accounts on the partner portal.
+Set up accounts on the partner portal.

 - Manage and Optimize: Regularly review partner performance.
 Provide feedback and adjust the program as needed.